GeorgeGkas-zz/WifiFactoryPass-GreekTool/README.md

 ----------
 WifiFactoryPass is an **Aircrack** based GUI tool,  created for reasons of flexibility and fun.
 As the name implies, the tool developed to work mainly in Greek home routers.

-The Project isn't created just to publish another Aircrack GUI tool in public, but to help even the person who does not know anything about computers to crack with success a network from downloaded the Ubuntu Distro until the last command.

 #Requirements
 The program uses **Qt4** Library, **Python 2.7**, **PyQt4** and **Aircrack** suit.
 To run it will need to install the above dependencies.
 Check the following  paragraphs to know how to install it.